 Shown above, Moroccan-Flavored Tofu with Apricots, Almonds, and Olives; photo by Susan Voisin.
 Even more recipes for the Jewish New Year and other holidays around the year can be found in Vegan Holiday Kitchen, from which some of the recipes in this section are adapted.

 It’s hard to imagine a Rosh Hashana celebration without challah bread.
 For vegans, the challenge becomes making this moist bread without its characteristic ingredient—eggs.
-Presented in the menu below is the result of much experimentation of a guest contributor to VegKitchen.
+Egg-free vegan challah, shown above, is the result of much experimentation by Rachel Orenstein Packer, a guest contributor to VegKitchen.
 Then, there’s the ritual of spreading chunks of this tender bread with honey, as well as dipping apple slices in honey, which, for the strictest of vegans can be simply replaced with agave nectar.

 Note that since this holiday usually falls anywhere from mid- to late-September, the weather can be either still warm or getting nippy depending on where you live.
 A soup course is optional, but if you’d like to serve it, go for the cold soup if you’re in a warm zone, or either of the two hot soups if the weather has turned cooler.